danielwaltz/smashing-conf-2018/README.md

 ## Design Systems

 * The rate on change is different depending on the layers in your application or website
-* Reusabliity & automation in this field is out of neccesity - there just aren't enough of us
+* Reusabliity & automation in this field is out of necessity - there just aren't enough of us
 * We're in an era of design systems :3
 * MAKE.
 A. STRONG.
 FOUNDATION.
 * Rate of change order for design systems: foundation > governance > documentation > people > patterns (like components) > tooling